AresMUSH/aresmush/plugins/chargen/help/en/hooks.md

 # Setting Roleplay Hooks

 RP Hooks are interesting things about your character that others can "hook" into for RP.
 This could be an odd personality quirk, a reputation your character has, or anything else that might inspire someone to connect with you.
 Looking around at other character's sheets can be a good way to get inspiration for RP Hooks.

-`hook/add <title>=<description>` and `hook/remove <title>`
+RP hooks are a freeform text field.
+You view them on your character sheet.

+`hooks <hooks>`

+If your client supports the [Edit Feature](/help/edit), you can use the edit command to grab your background text into the input buffer.

+`hooks/edit` - Grabs the existing RP Hook text into your input buffer.

 Admins with the `manage\_apps` permission can set other peoples' hooks:

-`hook/add <name>=<hook name>/<description>`
-`hook/remove <name>=<hook name>`
+`hooks/set <name>=<hooks>` and `hooks/edit <name>`